bldavies/bldavies.com/content/research/2017-08-14-bundling-insurance-independent-risks/index.md

 title: Bundling and Insurance of Independent Risks
 coauthors: Richard Watt
 pubType: workingPaper
-citation: Davies, B. and R. Watt (2017).
+citation: Davies, B. and Watt, R. (2017).
 "Bundling and Insurance of Independent Risks."
 Working Papers in Economics 17/05, University of Canterbury.
 abstract: |
   Risky prospects can often by disaggregated into several identifiable, smaller risks.
   In such cases, at least two modes of insurance are available: either (i) the disaggregated risks can be insured independently or (ii) the aggregate risk can be insured as one.